ibm-cloud-docs/openshift/openshift_storage_ocs_storagecluster.md

   ```
   {: codeblock}

-  **Example custom resource definition for installing OCS only on specified worker nodes in a VPC Gen 2 cluster**
+  **Example custom resource definition for installing OCS only on specified worker nodes in a VPC cluster**
   ```yaml
   apiVersion: ocs.ibm.io/v1
   kind: OcsCluster